MiaoMiao-Harem/MultiplayerMenuSystem-Tutorial/README.md

     NetConnectionClassName="OnlineSubsystemSteam.SteamNetConnection"
     ```

-- open 'DefaultGame.ini' and paste the following content
+4. Open 'DefaultGame.ini' and paste the following content
     ```
     [/Script/Engine.GameSession]
     MaxPlayers = 100 ; Set to the max number of players for game project we would like to have